He's six over parr, the leader in the clubhouse, Trevor Emelman, at minus three in the PGA championships.

 I'm not aware of anybody being brushed off.

-The information that he provided us didn't mesh with other conclusions that we were drawing from the Commission's investigation.
+The information that he provided us didn't mesh with other conclusions that we were drawing from the commission's investigation.

-Oh, so they admitting now they were already drawing their conclusions, and this late arriving news didn't mesh with what they were preparing to write.
+Oh, so they admitting now they were already drawing their conclusions and this late arriving news didn't mesh with what they were preparing to write.

-Felsenberg said that staff instigators, I'm sorry, staff investigators, a full paw there, had become wary of this officer because he argued that Abel Danger had identified Otta as having been in the U.S. in late 99 or early 2000.
+Felsenberg said that staff instigators, I'm sorry, staff investigators, a full paw there, had become wary of this officer because he argued that Abel Danger had identified Atta as having been in the U.S. in late 99 or early 2000.

 This information was not meshing with the other information that we had.